 The White Lake Township Library will attempt to return scratched CDs, Video games and DVDs to a playable condition with a commercial quality resurfacing machine.
 The charge for running a CD or DVD through the polisher and buffer is \$2.00.
 A one week or less turnaround time will be maintained.

 2G.
-Idea Lab

-a) Hotspots
+Hotspots